Frequently Asked Questions

 Q. What are acceptable forms of payment?

 A. We take cash, check, or credit card (3.5% fee on all credit card transactions).
+A wire transfer can also be used with approval and $50 fee.

 Q. If I purchase a horse, when will I receive the registration papers?